Whenever we search for “webpage to .pdf converter“,

 Convert a webpage to .pdf in readable form:

 Here I will be using the Chrome browser on Mac, and an online tool called Readability.
 Readability is a useful tool for converting any page into readable form.
-It removes all clutter from a web page, thus allowing it to show only content.
+It removes all clutter from a web page, thus allowing it to show only content.- Copy the link of the webpage which you wish to convert into a .pdf file.

 Using Safari as a free webPage-to-.pdf converter: